ZachLevine-11/autoencoder/README.md

 # autoencoder
-run WAV files through a neural network and then try to rebuild them.
+run WAV files through a TF neural network and then try to rebuild them.